Video: How a Polyclutch Slip Clutch Works

+Slip clutches typically contain multiple layers within a compact, disc-like mechanism that includes pressure plates, friction plates, and springs.
 All Polyclutch® slip clutches perform the basic function of controlling the torque between two elements.
 They can be supplied as a shaft-to-shaft coupling or a shaft to pulley, gear, or sprocket model.
-Polyclutch custom slip clutches can be provided with nonstandard bore sizes, keyways, low backlash or higher torque, minus housings and with pulley, gear or sprocket.
-Imagination and ingenuity have developed and created additional variations.
+Polyclutch custom slip clutches can be provided with non-standard bore sizes, keyways, low backlash or higher torque, minus housings and with pulley, gear or sprocket.
+Imagination and ingenuity have resulted in the development of additional slip clutch variations.

-A Polyclutch consists of two parts: a cartridge and a housing (see diagram)
+A Polyclutch slip clutch consists of two parts: a cartridge and a housing (see diagram)

 The cartridge is set screwed or keyed to the input shaft.
 The cartridge includes the clutch pack: outer plates, friction pads, inner plates